JeffreyBenjaminBrown/digraphs-with-text/README.md

   mammals #are animals
   squirrels #are mammals

-(You can copy and paste that whole block, and just run M-Enter once.)
 Now try asking (in the query window) the following:

   (/b (/from #are /to) turtles) & (/b (/from #are /to) squirrels)

 The result is every category that includes both turtles and squirrels.
-(The /b stands for "branch"; it indicates recursive search, in the direction specified by "from" and "to".) `&` produces the intersection; there is a similar `|` operator for producing the union.
+The /b stands for "branch"; it indicates recursive search, in the direction specified by "from" and "to". `&` produces the intersection; there is a similar `|` operator for producing the union.

 # How it works